OsirisTerje/osiristerje.github.io/content/posts/2009-02-04-defining-the-build-set.md

         </tr>
     </tbody>
 </table>

-<p> </p>
-<p><strong>Content of builds</strong></p>
+**Content of builds**

-<p>The content of each build also has a certain dependency on the total build time.
+The content of each build also has a certain dependency on the total build time.
 When the build time increases one must cut off some of the functionality.
-The table below shows the different tasks to be done for each aspect, the tasks marked with (x) is typically cut-off tasks.</p>
+The table below shows the different tasks to be done for each aspect, the tasks marked with (x) is typically cut-off tasks.

 <table border="1" cellspacing="0" cellpadding="2" width="710">
     <tbody>
         <tr>